freeCodeCamp/guide/src/pages/ruby/common_array_methods/index.md

 ```

 #### .reverse
-The .reverse methods reverses the array but does not mutate it (the original array stays as is):
+The .reverse method reverses the array but does not mutate it (the original array stays as is):

 ```
 array.reverse